The Ultimate Gluten-Free Gingerbread Cookies (and Gingerbread House) Recipe

-MAKES 2 (8 BY 3 BY 3_½-INCH) HOUSES AND MANY GINGERBREAD PEOPLE TOO!
+MAKES 2 (8 BY 3 BY 3½-INCH) HOUSES AND MANY GINGERBREAD PEOPLE TOO!
 Introducing the only GF version of the season’s iconic cookie that you’ll ever need.
-Straight from our talented pal, pastry chef Cindy Falatic McIntosh of The San Francisco Ritz-Carlton, comes four-star flavor.
+Straight from our talented pal, pastry chef Cindy Falatic McIntosh of The San Francisco Ritz-Carlton, comes five-star flavor.
 Craft the dough into a midcentury-modern house (designed by retrorenovation.com), or make a gingerbread gang.
 Regardless, these cookies will spice up any holiday scene.
 Get the instructions and pattern here for our version of a gingerbread house!

 Preheat the oven to 325°F. Line a baking sheet with parchment paper.
 In a medium bowl, sift together the flours, xanthan gum, baking soda, and spices.